anon-blue/anon.blue/README.txt

-the stars are beautiful. of course. never went there. california wseems a nice p lace though. cool fromageance here, but i lived in coocadoo before..... hahaha n o youre nhi thereable at all :)                  i'm trapped on this line..  eve rybody libre  Les déconnections sont rapides           ,llllllllllllllllllllllll llllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllll llllllllllllllllllllllllllllllllllllllllllllllllmvvvvvvvvvvvvvvmck;_____________
+the stars are beautiful. of course. never went there. california wseems a nice p lace though. cool fromageance here, but i lived in coocadoo before..... hahaha n o youre nhi thereable at all :)                  i'm trapped on this line..  eve rybody libre  Les déconnections sont rapides           ,llllIn fact, I can see i t green too and when I close my llllllllllllllllllllllllllllllllllllllllllllllll llllllllllllllllllllllllllllllllllllllllllllllllmvvvvvvvvvvvvvvmck;_____________
 _____________________________Ste   Still alone - not just quebec libre _________
 _______________________________________just don't jump__________________________